List of Late Night with Conan O'Brien sketches: Satellite TV

 Conan shares the extra channels that the large satellite dish on the roof of 30 Rockefeller Center fictionally picks up.
 Some channels have absurd titles like "Clive Clemmons' Inappropriate Response Channel" (this particular channel displayed clips of people making inappropriate and/or completely off-topic statements in everyday conversation, after which fictional British heavy metal guitarist Clive Clemmons plays a riff and exclaims "Inappropriate!"
 One example had a woman mention the quality of the office coffee, to which her co-worker responded "Thank God for Saddam Hussein!").
-Others include a pornography channel featuring "Max on Max action", in which Max Weinberg made love to a duplicate Max Weinberg; the "Sexual Harassment Skeleton Channel", wherein a skeleton gropes women in the workplace but always avoids getting fired, with the argument that he is "only a skeleton" and "doesn't even have muscles to move his arms."
-There is "Jar Barf", a program wherein food jars with the middle of their lids cut out, and featuring added googly eyes, are shown vomiting their contents; the "Potato Judge TV", about a ruthless judge on the judicial bench; and the "Men Without Hats Channel" that features people in everyday situations singing about it to the Men Without Hats tune "Safety Dance".
-(One involved a man in an office singing "You can file if you want to/You can leave your friends behind/Because your friends don't file/And if they don't file then they're no friends of mine.")
+Others include a pornography channel featuring "Max on Max action", in which Max Weinberg had sex with a duplicate Max Weinberg; the "Sexual Harassment Skeleton Channel", wherein a skeleton gropes women in the workplace but always avoids getting fired, with the argument that he is "only a skeleton" and "doesn't even have muscles to move his arms."
+There is "Jar Barf", a program wherein food jars with the middle of their lids cut out, and featuring added googly eyes, are shown vomiting their contents; the "Potato Judge TV", about a ruthless judge on the judicial bench; the "Men Without Hats Channel" that features people in everyday situations singing about them to the Men Without Hats song "Safety Dance".

 The Slipnutz

 A singing trio (Andy Blitz, Jon Glaser, Brian Stack) who were inconveniently booked on the same show with Slipknot (and later as "They Might Be Slipnutz" with They Might Be Giants).
-Their routine involves them slipping and sliding on nuts scattered on the floor.
+Their routine in its entirety involves them slipping and sliding on nuts scattered on the floor, while singing their theme song "We're The Slipnutz".
 They later promoted their greatest-hits album, which included the songs "Old West Cowboys Slipping on Nuts" and "Viking Raiders Slipping on Nuts".
 The band eventually broke up, with each member going solo.
-Their last appearance on the show included a tribute to the Slipnutz by Patti Smith, Coldplay, John Mayer, Los Lobos, and Steve Winwood.
+Slipknot, who enjoyed the joke, later actually had The Slipnutz open for them at one concert appearance; this was chronicled as a segment on the show.
+Their last appearance on Late Night included a tribute to the Slipnutz by Patti Smith, Coldplay, John Mayer, Los Lobos, and Steve Winwood, each of whom sang a version of "We're The Slipnutz".